gabro8a/STNs-v2/README.md

 ## Input Data

 We provide two sub-folders (`pmed6` and `pmed7`, within the `data` folder) with examples of input files for two instances of a combinatorial optimisation problem (the *p-median* problem).
 The `pmed6` folder has 2 files, whereas `pmed7` has 3 files, each corresponding to a different metaheuristic algorithm.
-Our convention is  Each file contains the trajectory logs of 10 runs of a single instance-algorithm pair.
+Each file contains the trajectory logs of 10 runs of a single instance-algorithm pair.

 A naming convention is required for the input files, where the first part of the name indicates the algorithm.
 For example, the files in the `pmed6` folder are: `aco_out.txt` and `brkga_out.txt`.